elsbrock/hetzner-radar/README.md

 Auction](https://www.hetzner.com/sb/) over time, helping customers identify the best configurations and prices.
 While Hetzner's auction site allows filtering by certain criteria, it only provides a snapshot at a given moment.
-Hetzner Radar aims to enhance this by offering advanced filtering and a comprehensive pricing history.
+Hetzner Radar aims to enhance this by offering advanced filtering, a comprehensive pricing history and target price alerts.
 Additionally, we track server volumes and other relevant statistics.

 https://github.com/user-attachments/assets/cb49e923-0315-49aa-a3c2-2dbef2ee0596

+> [!NOTE]
+> This is an independent project and is not officially affiliated with Hetzner.
+> "Hetzner" is a trademark owned by its respective owners.
+This project does
+> not claim any official endorsement by Hetzner, nor does it guarantee
+> correctness of the data.
+Use at your own risk.

 ## Features

 * Track server prices and volumes over time.
-* Find all configurations that match your filters.
+* Find all configurations that match your filter criteria.
 * View the lowest price seen for a specific configuration.
-* Utilize advanced filters such as location, datacenter, CPU, RAM, and drive configuration.
+* *New*: Get notified when your target price is met.

 ## Architecture

-This is a single-tier, client-only architecture, with the website statically built using SvelteKit.
-DuckDB is used in the background for querying the database.
+This is a client- and backend architecture, with the website statically built using SvelteKit.
+DuckDB is used in the background for querying the database on the client.

+In addition, we use Cloudflare Workers to for session management, storing alerts and sending email notifications.

-We fetch the latest auction data from Hetzner once per hour, rebuild the database and update the website.
+We fetch the latest auction data from Hetzner once per hour, rebuild the database, update the website and push new configurations to the backend.
 The raw data is stored in the `data` branch, where we currently maintain three months of history.
 We may consider purging older data if the branch becomes too large.

-The project is currently deployed on GitHub Pages.
+The project is deployed on Cloudflare Pages.

 ## Development